paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Sandra Simpson
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Could not fault this company.
+Great value for money and the process was simple and hassle free!
+Thanks Impact Paving Ltd!